- By LCC on at 9:29pm 17 August 2015

-This article is reproduced, (with minor changes), from The Boneshaker magazine (August 2015 issue) - the journal of the Veteran Cycle Club.
+This article is reproduced, (with updates and new sections), from The Boneshaker magazine (August 2015 issue) - the journal of the Veteran Cycle Club.
 Archive copies of this, and other articles on cycling history are available to VCC members at the Club library website.

 Note: Owners of early Roberts frames are invited to help compile an index by sending: year of manufacture, frame number, and place purchased to firstname.lastname@example.org with Roberts in the subject line.